Prerequisites

 - In your Discord server, type

-- If the command appears and executes successfully, your bot is working correctly
+/stats - If the command appears and executes successfully, your bot is working correctly

 - This command will show your server’s vouch statistics